Inspiring Stories of Overcoming Adversity, More

 Overcoming Adversity: Find What You Love – Steve Jobs

-Below are excerpts from the Commencement address at Stanford University by Steve Jobs, CEO of Apple Computer and of Pixar Animation Studios, delivered on June 12, 2005.
+Below are excerpts from the Commencement address at Stanford University by Steve Jobs, CEO of Apple Computer and of Pixar Animation, delivered on June 12, 2005.
 See link above for full speech.

 I am honored to be with you today at your commencement from one of the finest universities in the world.
 I never graduated from college.
 Truth be told, this is the closest I've ever gotten to a college graduation.
 Today I want to tell you three stories from my life.
 That's it.
 No big deal.
 Just three stories.